 on the runtime.

-The key the storage pool has validated to.
-If a storage pool has for example validated the first 1,000 blocks of a
+The key the data pool has validated to.
+If a data pool has for example validated the first 1,000 blocks of a

 blockchain the current key would be